lthievenaz-keeper/pam_import/README.md

   - Record titles

 For items marked with *, the names must be unique across the Keeper Vault.
 Other items must simply be unique per project
-- The import generates a PAM configuration with all features enabled (that can be enabled with Commander).
+- The import generates a PAM Configuration with all features enabled (that can be enabled with Commander).
+This can be edited after the import is complete
+- A bespoke shared folder is created to be the Application folder for all PAM Configurations.
 This can be edited after the import is complete
 - The import shares the user shared folders to your KSM app with can-edit permissions.
 This can be edited after the import is complete
 - Record creation and configuration inherit limitations from Commander arguments